Who will run for the 2028 Republican presidential nomination?

 ## Short Answer

-**Key takeaway.** Both the **model** and the **market** expect Ted Cruz to run for the 2028 Republican presidential nomination, with no compelling evidence of mispricing.
+**Both the model and the market overwhelmingly agree that J.D.** Vance is most likely to run for the 2028 Republican presidential nomination.

 ## Key Claims (January 2026)